sonountaleban/amigacoin/doc/readme-qt.rst

     qmake
     make

-Alternatively, install `Qt Creator`_ and open the `dogecoin-qt.pro` file.
+Alternatively, install `Qt Creator`_ and open the `amigacoin-qt.pro` file.

-An executable named `dogecoin-qt` will be built.
+An executable named `amigacoin-qt` will be built.

 .. _`Qt Creator`: http://qt-project.org/downloads/